openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

-Change management enforcement _does not_ guarantee that all initiated material changes are completed by the close of a permitted change window (e.g. a worker-node may still be draining or rebooting) at the close of a maintenance schedule, but it does prevent _additional_ material changes from being initiated.
+Change management enforcement _does not_ guarantee that all initiated material changes are completed by the close of a permitted change window (e.g. a worker-node may still be draining or rebooting) at the close of a scheduled permissive window, but it does prevent _additional_ material changes from being initiated.

-Change management enforcement _does not_ attempt to define or control the detailed state of the system.
-It only pertains to whether controllers which support change management will attempt to initiate material change themselves.
-For example, if changes are paused in the middle of a cluster update and a node is manually rebooted, change management does not define whether the node will rejoin the cluster with the new or old version.

 A "material change" may vary by cluster profile and subsystem.
 For example, a control-plane update (all components and control-plane nodes updated) is implemented as